3.16. Parameter Sweeping

 The number of points defined in the stepped sweep.
 A higher value will create higher granularity in the span of the sweep, but will increase the total duration of the parameter sweep.
 Setting the number of points also directly affects the step size.

-Alternatively, setting the step size of the sweep will set the number of points according to the following formula: \(STEP=SPAN/(POINts-1)\)
+Setting the step size of the sweep will set the number of points according to the following formula: \(STEP = SPAN / (POINts - 1)\)

 Note